thegodone/chemception-like/README.md

 # chemception-like

-this is an one code for reproduce this study:
+this is a on script to reproduce this study:

 https://www.wildcardconsulting.dk/useful-information/learn-how-to-teach-your-computer-to-see-chemistry-free-chemception-models-with-rdkit-and-keras/